 We use industry standard practices to safeguard the confidentiality of information and treats data as an asset that must be protected against loss and unauthorized access.
 We employ many different security techniques to protect such data from unauthorized access by users inside and outside the company.

 COMPLIANCE WITH THE NETWORK ADVERTISING INITIATIVE

-Inuvo recognizes and complies with the self-regulatory policies of the Network Advertising Initiative (NAI) and is a member of the Network Advertising Initiative (NAI) – a coalition of more than 90 leading online advertising companies championing the responsible and transparent use of information for Interest-Based Advertising.
-Since 2000, the NAI has been working with the leaders in online advertising to build consumer awareness and to reinforce responsible business and data management practices and standards.
+Inuvo is a member of the Network Advertising Initiative (NAI) and follows the NAI’s Code of Conduct.
 Inuvo will sometimes use third-party data providers to complement its product offerings, and some of these companies are also fellow members of the NAI.
 For more information on the NAI, or to opt out of behavioral targeting delivered by NAI member companies, please visit www.networkadvertising.org.

 Inuvo does not engage in retargeting campaigns that market prescription drugs.
 However, Inuvo may offer retargeting services for consumer health products that do not require a prescription.
 Examples of where retargeting might be offered include certain health categories such as fitness equipment, calorie counters, etc.

 Inuvo is a licensee of the TRUSTe Ads Program.
 TRUSTe is an independent organization with the mission to build a user’s trust and confidence in the Internet by promoting the use of fair information practices.